 Non-invasive Brain Stimulation for the Treatment of Spasticity in Neuromuscular Disorders: A Pilot Study

-Will be assessing the role of repetitive transcranial magnetic stimulation (rTMS) as a treatment for symptom reduction of spasticity among patients with a variety of neuromuscular diseases.
+Assessing the role of repetitive transcranial magnetic stimulation (rTMS) as a treatment for symptom reduction of spasticity among patients with a variety of neuromuscular diseases

 Clinical trial of Dalfampridine in Primary Lateral Sclerosis (PLS)